 The same logic also applies to catastrophes, which are another excellent means of boosting GDP.
 World War 2 helped drag the US out of an economic crisis, and countless natural disasters - like the Japanese earthquake in 2011 - have boosted economic growth in all corners of the globe, often increasing both production and employment.

 The environment foots the bill

+Thankfully, yes we do.
 Genuine progress indicator (GPI) is one of the leading candidates to replace GDP and differs in that it also takes into account social and environmental factors.
 Perhaps unsurprisingly given the above, it therefore defines what we currently consider ‘healthy’ economic growth completely differently.
 An illustrative example is Canada’s oil-rich province, Alberta.
 According to a study by the Pembina Institute, between 1961 and 2003 it experienced GDP growth of 500%.
-During the same time period, GPI performance steadily fell, as a response to growing inequality, rising household debt, and an increase in greenhouse gas emissions.
+During the same time period, GPI performance steadily fell, responding to growing inequality, rising household debt, and an increase in greenhouse gas emissions.
 Exactly how different the governance of the province would have been if GPI had informed policy instead of GDP is obviously an unanswerable question.
 It’s safe to say, though, it would have diverged radically.
 The Index of Sustainable Economic Welfare (ISEW) has also sporadically been used, and includes inequality, crime, pollution and volunteer work in its estimates.
 How much traction these metrics will gain remains to be seen.